Understanding the GACA Class 1 Medical Certificate for Pilots in Saudi Arabia

 Hearing Assessment

-Able to hear a conversational voice in a quiet room from 2 meters
+Must hear a conversational voice from 2 meters in a quiet room.

 Laboratory Tests